CruxConnect/crux-docs/_product/get_items_retailer.md

   {: title="Response" }

 ---
-Get Item List allows you to return a complete list of items you are interested in.
+Get Items allows you to return a complete list of items you are interested in.
 Your username and password are optional as you can send your authorization token to receive this information.

 ### Response Parameters: